johnallen3d/mp-cli/lib/README.md

 This was created initially for fun and practice writing Rust.
 The library code here was written in support of [`mp-cli`](https://github.com/johnallen3d/mp-cli).

-### SketcyBar
+### SketchyBar

-Recently I've been playing around with the Rust nightly feature [`cargo-script`](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#script) in conjunction with [SketchBar](https://github.com/FelixKratz/SketchyBar).
+Recently I've been playing around with the Rust nightly feature [`cargo-script`](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#script) in conjunction with [SketchyBar](https://github.com/FelixKratz/SketchyBar).
 I wanted to see if I could write a SketchyBar plugin that displays current MPD status entirely in Rust.
 Combining this library, my [Rust SketchyBar helper](https://github.com/johnallen3d/sketchybar-rs) and `cargo-script` I was able to do just that.

 ![sketchybar-mpd-example](./examples/sketchybar-mpd.png)